Penn is undergoing a basketball overhaul. Here’s how the Quakers look on both sides.

 » READ MORE: Penn has lost some women’s basketball standouts, but the Quakers see change as a good thing

-This offseason saw changes for Big 5 women’s basketball, adding Drexel and adopting a pod schedule identical to the men’s tournament.
-The new format has been welcomed by Penn players, who hope to win the inaugural Women’s Big 5 Classic at Villanova’s Finneran Pavilion on Dec.
-6.
+This offseason saw changes for Big 5 women’s basketball, which added Drexel and adopted a pod schedule like the men’s tournament.
+The new format has been welcomed by Penn players, who hope to win the inaugural women’s Big 5 Classic on Dec.
+6 at Villanova’s Finneran Pavilion.

 “Our goal is to get to that [Big 5] championship,” Gayle said.
 “From an underclassman point of view, we want to do it for our seniors.”